Crockpot Turkey with Garlic Butter

 Jump to Recipe

-My crockpot is where I turn when I need a moist roast, or chicken, or turkey, and I don’t want to have to babysit it.
+It’s so easy to make this whole turkey in the crock pot with no fuss.
+My slow cooker is where I turn when I need a moist pot roast, or whole chicken, or turkey, and I don’t want to have to babysit it.

 Want to save this recipe?